Everest Three Pass Trek

 Read More

-We want to let you know about the flights to Lukla that could impact your travel plans.
-During busy seasons (March, April, May, October, and November), flights to Lukla depart from Ramechhap/Manthali, which is a 5 to 6-hour drive from Kathmandu.
-In quieter times (January, February, June, July, August, September, and December), flights operate from Kathmandu itself.
+We want to inform you about flights to Lukla, which may affect your travel plans.
+During the busy trekking seasons (March, April, May, October, and November), flights depart from Ramechhap/Manthali, a 5–6 hour drive from Kathmandu.
+In quieter months (January, February, June, July, August, September, and December), flights operate directly from Kathmandu.

 Less More